Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 Yue Lao Mo Hua 月老墨画 Ink Painting Of The God Who Unites Persons In Marriage Lyrics 歌詞 With Pinyin By Xiao Tian Yin Yue She 小田音乐社 Zhuo Yao 灼夭

-His birthday is celebrated on the 15th day of the eight lunar month the same as the Mid Autumn Festival.
+His birthday is celebrated on the 15th day of the eight lunar month, the same as the Mid Autumn Festival.

 This story spread and soon people began praying to that old man for help in marriage concerns.
 As no one knew his name, he was referred to as the Old Man under the moon, Yue Lao or Yue Lao Deity. 月下老人, 月老, 月老神君 In the traditional Chinese marriage custom, the bride and bridegroom walks together holding a length of red cloth with a ribbon in the middle.
-This might be a symbolism of their match by Yue Lao.

 There are many temples and shrines establish for the worship of Yue Lao.
-Yue Lao is seen as an elderly man holding the book of marriage 姻缘簿, in his left hand and a walking stick in his right hand.
+Yue Lao is seen as an elderly man holding the book of marriage 姻缘簿 – In his left hand and a walking stick in his right hand.
 Sometimes, the red threads can be seen along with clay dolls symbolizing the couple.

 Yue-lao, is reputed to hold the power of predestining the marriages of mortals — to tie together the future husband and wife with an invisible silken cord, which never parts so long as life exists.